 Knights Templar Eye Foundation - The organization administers a health care assistance program that provides the uninsured with grants for eye surgery and check ups.
-(847) 490-3838
+Phone 214-888-0220

 Mission of Mercy - This is a non-profit charity organization that offers patients free prescription medications and medical care.
 Some of the services offered can also include dental care, check ups, and more.
 The charity can be reached at 717-642-9062.

 Non-profit organizations - Many charity and non-profits can provide financial assistance for paying health care premiums, deductibles, prescription medications, and other related health care expenses.
-Click here to find a listing of national non-profits that offer medical care.
+Locate financial help with medical bills and find a listing of national non-profits that offer medical care.
 If a group doesn’t have financial assistance for you, many will provide suggestions or referrals on where people can turn to.

 Prescription drugs for free - A wide variety of programs exist that provide patients with free medicines and prescription drugs.
 Get assistance from the local, state, and federal government, pharmaceutical companies, patient assistance programs, and more.
 Find free prescription drug programs.